-Hurricane Sandy turned the bulk of its wrath on New York and New Jersey, prompting a long recovery period.
-Many homes, roads, subway tracks, power lines, and critical infrastructure could not survive the rush of water.
-Massachusetts was spared much of the same, thanks to Sandy’s last-minute left turn.
-But the state may not be so lucky next time.
-It needs to be ready — more than it was last month.
+Despite causing damage throughout southern New England, Hurricane Sandy saved the bulk of its destruction for New Jersey and New York.
+Many homes, roads, subway tracks, and power lines could not survive the rush of water.
+Massachusetts may not be so lucky next time.

 It may just be a matter of time before the dual consequences of rising sea levels from the melting ice cap and massive “surges” from powerful storms wreak havoc on Boston, a city that was built on land-fills.
 The devastation in New York and New Jersey should refocus Massachusetts policy makers on the regulations, public investments, and adaptation measures necessary for protection in an era of climate change.

 The East Coast of the United States is experiencing sea-level rises at a greater rate than the rest of the world.
 By 2100, the sea level will have increased by 1 to 4 feet, depending on estimates, impacting individual stretches of coastline in different ways based on geology and ocean currents.
 Add into the mix hurricane-force storm surges, and the danger of widespread flooding is obvious.
 In Boston, the saltwater alone could severely damage the T. Mold and bacteria left behind would put public health at risk.
 The flushing of sewage systems would make swimming in the ocean dangerous because of increased bacteria levels.

 Protecting against floods isn’t easy.
 Logical-sounding responses like building higher sea walls aren’t as simple as they seem; they merely divert water to wherever the sea wall ends.
 As new building continues in South Boston and the Four Point Channel, harborside expanses that are likely to be vulnerable to major storms, flood planning should no longer be a work in progress.